Caius-Scipio/Mangata-Gallo/README.md

 - CSS custom properties
 - JavaScript

-### Changes made

-This game was modeled after the Head First Battleship game found within their JavaScript Programming book.
-However, here are the changes I made to make it uniquely mine:

-- Board changes I made:
-  - removed the background image
-  - added the radar sweep and added the expanding circles
-  - reorganized the messages to the top, the board to the middle, and fire button to the bottom
-  - made the game responsive
-  - incresed the size of the game to a 10 x 10 grid
-- Player interaction changes I made:
-  - changed the text input to allow for lower and uppercase inputs
-  - added the ability to use the mouse inputs instead of text inputs
-  - changed the message area to blink the results
-- Hits and Misses changes I made:
-  - added sound effects to each hit and miss
-  - modified the sound effects to restart whith each click
-  - adjusted the volume to a more reasonable level
-- Model changes I made:
-  - increased the number of ships on the board
-- Fire Control changes I made:
-  - allowed for mouse input
-  - prevented further inputs after the game was won

 ### What I learned

 Making this site taught me a lot about making a website.
 Some of the key takeaways are using grids, reusing content but styling it differently, selecting better color palettes, and little details such as box shadows that can really liven up a page.